Homesickness, Discipline, & Camper Behavior

 Complaints of Child Abuse and Neglect

-If a camper believes that they have been subjected to child abuse and neglect by staff or another camper, the camper has the right to file a complaint with our organization.
+If a camper believes that they have been subjected to child abuse and/or neglect by staff or another camper, the camper has the right to file a complaint with our organization.
 This may be done in writing or orally.